 Perinatal mood and anxiety disorders (PMADs) are the #1 medical complication of childbirth.

-1 in 5 women will experience a PMAD during pregnancy and/or within the first year postpartum.
+1 in 5 women will experience a Perinatal Mood and Anxiety Disorder during pregnancy and/or within the first year postpartum.

 Isolation and lack of support are two of the main causes of perinatal mood disorders.
-The perinatal period can feel lonely, overwhelming, and scary – but you are not alone.
+The perinatal period can feel lonely, overwhelming, and scary.

 During these sessions we will work on giving you the tools and skills to manage pregnancy, birth, the postpartum period, and motherhood.
 Having a child is the life-event that requires the most adaptation.
 Talking about your experience and adjustment to parenthood is extremely helpful and healing for new parents.